Neuro-Spectral Architectures for Causal Physics-Informed Networks: Implementation details

 Similar challenges in computer vision have led to the development of convolutional neural networks (CNNs), which employ finite-support kernels to create localized linear connections among neighboring nodes.
 However, this approach is ill-suited to our setting.
 First, CNNs are built to embed the translation invariance inherent to image recognition tasks, which is a property that does not generally apply to our problems.
 Moreover, their local receptive fields restrict long-range interactions, which are essential in spectral representations.

 Instead, it is necessary to construct a layer that performs the dense and global-reaching connections associated with spectral methods while remaining parameter-light.
-We have opted for low-rank, \textit{dimensionwise linear layers}, as shown in Fig \ref{fig:dimensionwise_linear}.
+We have opted for low-rank, \textit{dimension-wise linear layers}, as shown in \autoref{fig:dimension-wise_linear}.

 These networks consist essentially of a Hadamard (element-wise) product followed by alternating dense linear transformations applied row-wise and column-wise.
 This structure can be efficiently implemented by combining tensor transpositions with batched matrix multiplication operations available in PyTorch and similar deep-learning frameworks (see Algorithm \ref{alg:cap}).
 For instance, given 2D coefficient matrices $\hu(t) \in \R^{m \times n}$ and layer parameters $A \in \R^{m\times n}$, $B \in \R^{n \times n}$, and $ C \in \R^{m\times m}$, this yields: